TauLabs/TauLabs/README.md

 * flight/Modules - the flight control logic, broken into modules that communicate via UAVObjects
 * flight/tests - unit tests for some components of the flight code
 * ground - contains the GCS code
+* shared - contains UAV Object definitions shared between the GCS and the flight firmware
 * androidgcs - contains the ground control software for android